kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

     movies-rest.<CLUSTER_DOMAIN>.kyma.ondemand.com
     ```

+    > [!TIP]
-    > **Tip:** In quiet mode, the app URL is the only output — useful for capturing it in scripts:
+    > In quiet mode, the app URL is the only output — useful for capturing it in scripts:
     >
     > ```Shell/Bash
     > APP_URL=$(kyma app push ... --quiet)